Code of Conduct

 Securities Laws and Insider Trading

-In the course of their duties, employees may be exposed to information about Insperity or other companies that is not available to the general public.
-Federal law prohibits employees who possess material, non-public information about the Company to trade its stock or other securities.
-“Material” information is usually defined as any information that might influence a reasonable investor to buy, sell or hold stock.
-Common examples include financial results, financial forecasts, possible mergers, acquisitions or divestitures, significant product developments and major changes in business direction.
-Federal law also prohibits employees who possess material, non-public information from using it to tip anyone else who might trade on it.
+“Material” information is usually defined as any information that might influence a reasonable investor to buy, sell or hold securities of a company.
+Common examples of such information include financial results, significant changes in prices, significant threatened claims or litigation, financial forecasts, possible mergers, acquisitions or divestitures, significant product developments, and major changes in business direction.
+Federal law also prohibits you from using material, non-public information regarding Insperity or any other company to tip anyone else who might trade on the basis of that information.

 Confidential and Proprietary Information